How to attach temporary fence panels to a shipping container

 However, while separating two fence panels to create a gap to pass through requires undoing two of these fence clips with a spanner, anyone trying to pass by one of these fences will look immediately to the final panel in the run, which may be attached to nothing at all, and can simple move it out of the way by lifting it out of its block.

 Solving the problem with Domino Clamps

 In circumstances where these fence panels might be able to terminate next to a shipping container or some other containerised unit, such as a containerised generator, you can easily create a solid mounting point that the final fence panel can clip to and close off the gap.

-Three different sizes of palm railing style clamp in our shop allow you to clamp a vertical steel or aluminum tube vertically up the side of a container.
+Three different sizes of vertical tube clamps in our shop allow you to attach a vertical steel or aluminium tube vertically up the side of a container.
 In this case, the 38mm tube of the fence panels is exactly halfway between two sizes of tube clamp; 42mm and 34mm diameter.
 We have tried with both, and find that the fence panel clips work better with the larger size of 42mm tube.

 - 2x Domino Clamps

-- 2x 42mm palm railing fittings. * (at least one of these needs to be NOT BORED THROUGH)
+- 2x 42mm vertical tube clamp fittings.* (at least one of these needs to be NOT BORED THROUGH)